• Skip to primary navigation

 3 little white bowls of layered ceviche (diced white fish, avocado, red onion, yellow and red peppers, lime and cilantro) with 3 crackers in each bowl. this …

-Ceviche can be made with any type of fish or scallops and shrimp.
+Ceviche can be made with any type of fish, scallops, or shrimp.
 Pick your favorite seafood and give this recipe a try.
-Amberjack is plentiful in Charleston so this is an amberjack recipe.

 Amberjack ceviche marinates for about an hour in lime juice but putting it all together takes ~ 30 minutes.